 Who do you travel with?

-My partner, our children and Baxter – our eight and a half stone Rhodesian Ridgeback!
-However, I do remember those halcyon days of travelling the world solo with only a pair of walking boots, a passport and a backpack.
+My partner, our children, and Baxter – our eight and a half stone Rhodesian Ridgeback!
+However, I do remember those halcyon days of traveling the world solo with only a pair of walking boots, a passport, and a backpack.

 Where do you see tourism in your country in 10 years time?